 This training is required for anyone who may enter zone 4 of an MRI suite.
-Service staff (e.g. Engineering & Maintenance, Security) will receive this training from EHS.
+Service staff (e.g. Facilities Management & Campus Operations, Security) will receive this training from EHS.
 All others will receive MRI safety training through their department (e.g. Radiology, CBIC).

 Online Fire Safety Training for Administrative Staff and Volunteers